German Americans: 19th century

 The largest flow of German immigration to America occurred between 1820 and World War I, during which time nearly six million Germans immigrated to the United States.
 From 1840 to 1890, they were the largest group of immigrants.
 Following the Revolutions of 1848 in the German states, a wave of political refugees fled to America, who became known as Forty-Eighters.
 They included professionals, journalists, and politicians.
 Prominent Forty-Eighters included Carl Schurz and Henry Villard.
+It is estimated that between 1800 and the present over seven million German-speakers emigrated to the U.S., the majority of whom arrived between about 1840 and 1914.

 "From the Old to the New World" shows German emigrants boarding a steamer in Hamburg, to New York.
 Harper's Weekly, (New York) November 7, 1874.

 "Latin farmer" or Latin Settlement is the designation of several settlements founded by some of the Dreissiger and other refugees from Europe after rebellions like the Frankfurter Wachensturm beginning in the 1830s—predominantly in Texas and Missouri, but also in other U.S. states—in which German intellectuals (freethinkers, Freidenker, and Latinists) met together to devote themselves to the German literature, philosophy, science, classical music, and the Latin language.
 A prominent representative of this generation of immigrants was Gustav Koerner who lived most of the time in Belleville, Illinois until his death.